casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 One of:

 * `Unified` A unified record indexed on validator data, with an embedded collection of all delegator bids assigned to that validator.
-The `Unified`` variant is for legacy retrograde support, new instances will not be created going forward.
+The `Unified`` variant is for legacy retrograde support; new instances will not be created going forward.

 * `Validator` A bid record containing only validator data.